-Manaugh regularly covers issues related to cities, design, crime, infrastructure, and technology for The New York Times Magazine, The Atlantic, New Scientist, The Daily Beast, Wired UK, and many other publications.
+Manaugh regularly covers issues related to cities, design, crime, infrastructure, and technology for The New York Times Magazine, The Atlantic, The New Yorker, New Scientist, The Daily Beast, Wired, Wired UK, and many other publications.

-His 2016 feature for The Daily Beast—about a Los Angeles bank robber allegedly sent overseas to plot heists against al Qaeda—is currently in development as a feature film for Sony Pictures’ Studio 8.
+His 2016 feature for The Daily Beast—about a Los Angeles bank robber allegedly sent overseas to plot heists against al Qaeda—was optioned for development as a feature film for Sony Pictures’ Studio 8.
 His 2017 profile of an experimental intelligence-gathering unit at the Los Angeles International Airport, published by The Atlantic, was optioned for development by Lionsgate Television.

 Manaugh’s short story “Ernest,” published by VICE in October 2017, is currently being adapted for film by Legendary Entertainment, with Christopher Landon attached to direct.

 Since 2004, Manaugh has been the author of BLDGBLOG (“building blog”), exploring architecture and the built environment through an expansive lens, including technology, literature, crime, history, archaeology, acoustics, science fiction, warfare, subterranean space, the planetary sciences, and more.

 In 2009, The BLDGBLOG Book, based on the blog, was released by Chronicle Books; it was also chosen by Amazon.com as one of their “Best Books of 2009.”